-Disclosure (as of 31 December 2019) Quantity Units
+Disclosure (as of December 31, 2020) Quantity Units

-Total number of employees 6,344 #
+Total number of employees 5,887 #

 a.
-Number of female employees 4,044 #
+Number of female employees 3,743 #

 b.
-Number of male employees 2,300 #
+Number of male employees 2,144 #

-Attrition rate 16 10.26% rate
+Attrition rate 9.42% rate

-Ratio of lowest paid employee against minimum wage 1.002 ratio
+Ratio of lowest paid employee against minimum wage 1.0547 ratio

 Which stakeholders are affected?

 Stakeholder Issues That Influence Their Assessments and Decisions

-Stakenoider (in relation to employee hiring)
+Stakerioidei (in relation to employee hiring)

-- Direct cost implications either in terms of reduced payroll or greater expenses
+Direct cost implications either in terms of reduced payroll or greater expenses

 Management for the recruitment of employees

 Wanagement - Efficiency of employees

-- Quality of service provided by employees
+Quality of service provided by employees

-- Direct cost implications either in terms of reduced payroll or greater expenses
+Direct cost implications either in terms of reduced payroll or greater expenses

 Stockholders for the recruitment of employees

 Stockholders - Efficiency of employees

-- Quality of service provided by employees
+Quality of service provided by employees

 Employees - Satisfaction among employees

-Litiployees - Equity in the workplace
+Limployees - Equity in the workplace

-Customers/Clients - Efficiency and quality of service provided by employees - sufficient number of
+Customers/Clients Efficiency and quality of service provided by employees - sufficient number of

-edstorriers/ elicitis employees
+edstorriers/ enertis employees

 Government - - Protection of employees

 DOLE

-Community - Optimal use of available labor and talent in different regions
+Community Optimal use of available labor and talent in different regions

-- Ability to attract diverse, qualified employees; inclusive recruitment practices;
+Ability to attract diverse, qualified employees; inclusive recruitment practices;

 Public, inc. media satisfaction among employees; equity in the workplace - potential reputational

 impact